jayprajapati-dev/Lead-Management-System/README.md

 ## 📋 Overview

-The **Lead Management System** is a powerful web application built for sales teams, marketing agencies, and businesses to efficiently manage their customer acquisition pipeline.
+The **Lead Management System** is a powerful web application built for sales teams, marketing agencies and businesses to efficiently manage their customer acquisition pipeline.
 With a focus on usability and performance, this CRM helps you convert more leads into customers through organized tracking and timely follow-ups.

 ## 🚀 Key Features